nnnoel/py-uno/README.md

 # py-uno - Uno card game written in Python
 ## Author: Noel Colon

-A working CLI game that emulates thecle card game.
+A working CLI game that emulates the card game.
 The idea was to maybe incorporate PyGames into the mix, to provide some sort GUI using the .png.

 Still needs work.